ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 ### Create a User Registry

 To use the registry service for the first time, you must first create a registry in the NCR Console.
 Go to the **Container > NHN Container Registry (NCR) > Management** service page and click the **Create Registry** button.
-After entering the name of the registry you want to create, click the OK button to create the registry.
+After entering the name of the registry you want to create, click the Confirm button to create the registry.

 ### Check the User Registry Address
 The address of the registry you created can be found in the registry list on the **Container > NHN Container Registry (NCR) > Management** service page.